2004 European Parliament election in the United Kingdom: Gibraltar

 Gibraltar participated in the United Kingdom's election for the first time in 2004 as part of the South West England constituency.
 Gibraltar is a British overseas territory (BOT) and therefore is under the jurisdiction and sovereignty of the United Kingdom but does not form part of it.
-Gibraltar is however part of the EU, the only BOT to be so.
+Gibraltar was however part of the EU, the only BOT to be so included.
 Following however, the result of the successful challenge of Matthews v United Kingdom before the European Court of Human Rights in 1999 residents of Gibraltar were given the right to vote in the European Parliament elections.
 The British government decided not to give Gibraltar its own seat due to its small electorate of just over 20,000 which would have meant with just one seat Gibraltar would have been over-represented by about 30 times the average.

 None of the main Gibraltar political parties contested the election, so voters chose from United Kingdom party lists.
 However, Lyana Armstrong-Emery of Gibraltar's Reform Party had a place on a joint list with the Green Party.
 In addition both the leader of the Conservative Party, Michael Howard, and his deputy, Michael Ancram, campaigned in Gibraltar.

 Turnout in Gibraltar was 57.5%, higher than the 37.6% for the South West England electoral region as a whole.
 The Conservative Party polled over two-thirds of the Gibraltar vote, with no other party exceeding 10% support.